 = $1,375.00 Total Pay

-An employee’s regular rate of pay or pay rate is their normal hourly wage.
+An employee’s regular rate of pay or pay rate is his or her normal hourly wage.
 If an employee’s pay rate differs at times, then the average pay rate should be used as the regular rate of pay.

 To determine an employee’s regular rate of pay, add together weekly compensation (not including overtime) and divide by 40 hours.

-In addition to those who are exempt from overtime requirements under the Fair Labor Standards Act, there are additional employees who are exempt from overtime under New Hampshire Minimum Wage Law.
+In addition to those exempt from overtime requirements under the Fair Labor Standards Act, there are additional employees exempt from overtime under New Hampshire Minimum Wage Law.

 While the following employees are exempt from overtime pay under state law, under federal law, these employees may still be considered non-exempt:

 It is a common misconception that salaried employees are exempt from overtime pay.
-However, only those employees who meet a specific salary level test and the definition of either an executive, administrative, or professional (EAP) employee are exempt from overtime.
+However, only those employees meeting a specific salary level test and the definition of either an executive, administrative, or professional (EAP) employee are exempt from overtime.

 Here is a brief overview of how the FLSA and federal government define executive, administrative, and professional employees.